The sconce or

 Note the size of the new plugs attached to the lamps compared with the

 ones sitting on the cutting board.
-The replaced plugs were wildly out
+The original plugs were wildly out

 of scale.
-They would have measured five inches wide it they had been
+They would have measured five inches in width if they

-scaled up for the full size house.
+scaled up for a full size house.
 They were one of the oddities we

 kept discovering in dollhouse supplies offered commercially and the